 I'm grateful for that because it allows me to learn new things and he's very open and supportive of having his staff grow and pursue any opportunities that come up.
-I've been grateful for that.
 He's also very good dealing with people.
 I've learned a lot just by watching him when he has conferences and how he interacts with the attorneys and how he gets things done, and with the judges as well.
+I've gained a lot just by watching him, actually.